samhermes/samhermes.github.io/_posts/2018-12-13-notes-from-wordcamp-us.markdown

 It then guides you through until you find the bad commit.
 [John’s slides](https://speakerdeck.com/johnbillion/investigating-regressions-quickly-using-git-bisect) go into more detail about this.
 Like he said, I hope I never need to use this, but it’s nice to know that it’s there to help.

-## Gutenberg, GraphQL and Government: Building Blocks
+<h2 class="margin-bottom-zero">Gutenberg, GraphQL and Government: Building Blocks</h2>

 *Jason Bahl*